BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-service.md

     clonelink: false
   points: 100
   goals:
-    - To implement a web service client in node.js
+    - To implement a web service in node.js using express and mongoose
   rubric:
-    - weight: 60
+    - weight: 40
       description: Algorithm Implementation
       preemerging: The algorithm fails on the test inputs due to major issues, or the program fails to compile and/or run
       beginning: The algorithm fails on the test inputs due to one or more minor issues